 - Wind-dispersed fruits, such as dandelions, are lightweight and may have wing or parachute-like appendages that allow them to be carried by the wind.

 - Water-dispersed fruits, such as coconuts, are light or buoyant, giving them the ability to float.

 - Animal-dispersed fruits may be either have tiny “hooks” all over them so that they attach to passing animals and later fall off in a new location (like sandburs), or very sweet or fatty so that they will be eaten and deposited in a new location in the feces (like blackberries).
-Fruits dispersed by birds tend to be brightly colored as birds have a highly developed since of sight; fruits dispersed by mammals tend to be highly scented as mammals have a highly developed sense of smell.
+Fruits dispersed by birds tend to be brightly colored as birds have a highly developed sense of sight; fruits dispersed by mammals tend to be highly scented as mammals have a highly developed sense of smell.